-Then there is the business plan, the marketing strategy and all other strategies.
+Then there is the business plan, the marketing strategy, and all other strategies.
 And a kiddie for global downfall issues like COVID to ensure the business can sail through.

 Thinking you can start a business with no money is a recipe for a disaster and financially collapsed business long term along with an immensely stressful journey.

-Did you know that 98% of businesses collapse by year three because of lack of structure in a business and have run out of funds?
+Did you know that 98% of businesses collapse by year three because of a lack of structure in a business and have run out of funds?

-Someone who thinks they can set up a business for no money has a very short term mentally when comes to starting a business and definitely does not understand the importance of implementing crucial assets from day one to imbed value, worth and profitability to a business model long term.
+Someone who thinks they can set up a business for no money has a very short term mentally when comes to starting a business and definitely does not understand the importance of implementing crucial assets from day one to imbed value, worth, and profitability to a business model long term.